 Wedding Planning Tips From a Wedding Expert This is the ULTIMATE list of wedding planning tips from a wedding insider that every bride and groom should read multiple times.
-This page is a comprehensive wedding planning guide that was put together by a wedding expert with over 18 years of experience and who has photographed over 600 weddings/events.
+A Weducation if you will ;) This page is a comprehensive wedding planning guide that was put together by a wedding expert with over 18 years of experience and who has photographed over 600 weddings/events.
 Over 50 of the best wedding tips that you've never heard of!
 I'm always adding more so stay tuned!

 Click each topic to get more info!

 + Want cash to help pay for the wedding-Register at Bed Bath and Beyond

 •It’s still the only major store that allows cash back on returns.
 It’s a tactful way to ask guests for cash to help pay for the wedding.
 Plus, I don’t know about you, but when my wife and I got that price gun in our hands we went crazy and didn’t need a lot of the stuff we registered for.

 + Bring a few pieces of chalk on your wedding day

 •If you get anything on your dress it’s the best way to cover it up until you can get it professionally cleaned.
 It works great to blend in almost any dress color and won’t hurt your dress at all…no one will ever know!

 + Don't stack your wedding cake

 •If you’re looking to save money, try not having a stacked wedding cake.
 Usually you see a stacked 3 tiered cake at a wedding.
 If you ask the bakery to not stack them…ie 3 separate round/square cakes it’s usually half the price!
 You can then present them in all sorts of creative ways.
 Same beautiful cakes, but they’ll taste even sweeter at half the price!